paramveerkaur1/retail-supermarket-eda/README.md

-# retail-supermarket-eda
-Exploratory Data Analysis for Supermarket Retail Data
+# Exploratory Data Analysis for Supermarket Retail Data

+This project consists of a jupyter notebook that performs following tasks on a dataset containing information about a supermarket retail business:

+- Univariate Analysis
+- Bivariate Analysis
+- Handling Duplicate Rows
+- Handling Missing Data
+- Correlation Analysis